 LAAC generally accepts 1-2 volunteer law clerks for each season: summer, fall and spring.
 If you would like to be considered for the law clerk positions, please email firstname.lastname@example.org

-LAAC will not be accepting volunteer (unpaid) law clerks for the summer 2019.
-Please check back for potential updates for fall 2019.
-LAAC will help students identify available outside funding.
+LAAC will be accepting 1-2 volunteer law clerks for summer 2018 and 1-2 for fall 2018.
+The position is unpaid, but LAAC will help the students identify outside funding available.
 All law clerks will participate in projects in all of LAAC’s core areas, including advocacy, training, coordination, and technology.
 Although the specific projects on which the law students will work are subject to change, the overall work will contain some of the following types of projects.

 Nature of Work